Ademola Lookman: Atalanta

 On 4 August 2022, Lookman joined Serie A club Atalanta on a four-year contract for a reported fee of €15 million.
 He scored on his debut for the club, a 2–0 Serie A win over Sampdoria on 13 August.
 In January 2023, he scored braces in three consecutive matches: a 8–2 Serie A win over Salernitana, a 5–2 Coppa Italia win over Spezia and a 3–3 Serie A draw to Juventus.
+On 22 May 2024, he scored his first career hat-trick, in the Europa League final at the Dublin Arena, as Atalanta defeated Bayer Leverkusen 3–0 to win the trophy for the first time in the club's history; in addition, he became the first player to score a hat-trick in a one-legged Men's European final since Pierino Prati in 1969.

+On 4 September 2024, Lookman became the first current Atalanta player to receive a nomination for the Ballon d'Or due to his performances in Nigeria's build-up to the 2023 Africa Cup of Nations final as well as Atalanta's triumph in the 2023–24 UEFA Europa League, which saw them automatically qualify for the 2024–25 UEFA Champions League.
+However, following Atalanta's elimination from the competition at the hands of Belgian side Club Brugge, Lookman's boss, Gasperini, criticised the player for his penalty miss during the crucial second leg tie with Brugge, and proclaimed the Nigerian 'one of the worst penalty takers' he'd ever seen.